realworldocaml/book/en/03-variables-and-functions.md

 OCaml handles this calling convention efficiently as well.
 In particular it does not generally have to allocate a tuple just for the purpose of sending arguments to a tuple-style function.
+(You can't, however, use partial application for this style of function.)

 There are small tradeoffs between these two approaches, but most of the time, one should stick to currying, since it's the default style